maciejpedzich/maciejpedzich-old/README.md

  - Do you have siblings?

- I don't have any brothers, but I have two older sisters: Nina (26 y/o) and Milena (24 y/o)
+ I have two older sisters: Nina (26 y/o) and Milena (24 y/o).
+I don't have any brothers though.

- - Will you disappear once the school year starts?
+ - Hotel?

- I'll try my best to keep writing new posts and making new projects during school year, but I might do it less frequently.
-We will see how things shape up.
+ Trivago

 </details>